rerun/rerun/README.md

 simple conventions that easily fit in a shell context.
 Rerun includes a module development tool called "stubbs" that helps create and evolve rerun modules.
-Stubbs contains commands to automate option processing code and metadata definition.
+Stubbs contains commands to automate option processing code, metadata definition and unit testing.

-Internally, rerun implements a simple dispatching mechanism to look up named commands and execute them. *Commands* are logically named and have a corresponding script.
+Internally, `rerun` implements a simple dispatching mechanism to look up named commands and execute them. *Commands* are logically named and have a corresponding script.

 Commands reside in a module and can have named command line parameters called *options*.
-Each option is named and described and also be defined to have a default value or whether it is required input.
+Each option is named and described and can also be defined to use a default value or whether it is required or not.

 Rerun modules can optionally declare metadata describing name, description and other aspects of each command.
 Rerun makes use of this metadata